 Steamed pork buns Cantonese-style

 Steamed water chestnut cake

 For yum cha, you need to pair the food with a hot pot of freshly brewed tea.
 We chose chrysanthemum tea.
 Chrysanthemum tea helps cool the body (the yin and yang of eating), boosts the immune system and helps with digestion, said the locals.

 Roasted suckling pig and stir-fried flat noodles with beef for dinner

 Guangzhou is filled with thousands of restaurants that fit any budget.
-Eating with the locals was our preferred method of traveling.
-So for dinner we ordered at YES Cuisine on Tianhe South, an 8-minute walk from Fraser Suites.
+Eating with the locals was our preferred method of travel.
+So for dinner, we ordered at YES Cuisine on Tianhe South, an 8-minute walk from Fraser Suites.
 Our apartment came equipped with a kitchen and fridge.
 Instead of eating at the crowded restaurant, we decided to pack the food and had dinner at the comfort of our apartment.

 Cantonese cuisine is usually served with rice.
 We had the famous roasted suckling pig, soy sauce chicken, stir-fried vegetables and stir-fried flat noodles with beef.

 Buffet breakfast was included with our stay at the Fraser Suites.
 At least 30 items were on the buffet tables from cereals, bacon, and eggs to congee and fried noodles.